-Due to the global nature of our business, we could be adversely affected by violations of anti-bribery laws
+Due to the global nature of our business, we must comply with various anti-bribery regimes and any failure to do so could adversely affect our business

 The global nature of our business creates various domestic and local regulatory challenges.
 The U.S. Foreign Corrupt Practices Act of 1977, as amended (the "FCPA"), the U.K. Bribery Act 2010 (the "U.K. Bribery Act"), and similar anti-bribery laws in other jurisdictions generally prohibit companies and their intermediaries from making improper payments to foreign government officials and other persons for the purpose of obtaining or retaining business.
 In addition, companies are required to maintain records that accurately and fairly represent their transactions and have an adequate system of internal accounting controls.
 Further, changes in laws could result in increased regulatory requirements and compliance costs which could adversely affect our business, financial condition and results of operations.